adamcharnock/django-hordak/README.rst

 - Python 2.7, 3.4, 3.5, nightly
 - Postgres 9

-Hordak may work with Postgres 8.
-It may be possible to run Hordak on a non-postgres RDBMS if once skips the '*_check_*' migrations (not recommended as this could lead to database inconsistency).
+Hordak *may* work with Postgres 8, but this is not tested for.

+It may also be possible to run Hordak on a non-Postgres RDBMS if one skips the '*_check_*' migrations, as these are Postgres-specific.
+However, this is not recommended as it could lead to database inconsistency.

 Usage
 -----